Helpful prior learning:

 (Credit: RDNE Stock project, Pexels license)

-Healthcare: In some places, governments reduce public health services and promote private insurance.
+Healthcare: In some places, states reduce public health services and promote private insurance.
 People must choose between plans with different costs and coverage, often hard to understand.
 They must guess their future health needs.
-If they guess wrong or can’t afford good coverage, they face serious financial risk.
+If they guess wrong or can’t afford good coverage, they face serious financial and health risks.

-Housing: Like student loans, mortgages can be securitised and sold to investors.
+Housing: Like student loans, home loans called mortgages can be securitised and sold to investors.
 At the same time, financial actors like private equity firms buy up housing.
-As corporate landlords, they often raise rents and cut maintenance to increase returns.
+Corporate landlords often raise rents and cut maintenance to increase profits.
 These are examples of rent-seeking that reduce affordability and quality.

 Nature: Forests and wetlands are sometimes turned into financial assets to protect them.
-Companies buy carbon credits or biodiversity offsets to ‘balance’ environmental impacts.
+Companies buy carbon credits or biodiversity offsets to ‘balance’ their own negative environmental impacts.
 This can lead to nature being valued mainly for its market price, not its role in sustaining life (Section 3.4.6 - coming soon!).

 Financialisation also shifts how people think.
 When public systems shrink, individuals are told to manage risks alone.
 This creates stress, inequality, and isolation.
 Services that once focused on shared wellbeing are judged by their profits instead.

 A regenerative economy aims to reverse these patterns.
 It redesigns finance to support life, protect commons, and build shared resilience.
-Subtopic 6.3 (coming soon!) explores how this can be done.
+Subtopic 6.3 explores how this can be done.

 Concept: Systems